ROBERT SIEGEL, HOST:

 From NPR News, this is ALL THINGS CONSIDERED.
 I'm Robert Siegel.

 MELISSA BLOCK, HOST:

 And I'm Melissa Block.
 We're in the seventh day of the government shutdown and still, there's no resolution in sight.
 For weeks, House Speaker John Boehner has insisted the reason his Republican caucus is digging in its heels on the budget fight is that the Affordable Care Act harms Americans.
-But now, the Speaker has another reason.
-Yesterday, Boehner claimed there simply are not enough votes in the House for a clean spending bill - that is one without any strings attached.
+But now, the speaker has another reason.
+Yesterday, Boehner claimed there simply are not enough votes in the House for a clean spending bill - that is, one without any strings attached.

-That remark caught a lot of heat from both Republicans and Democrats who way the Speaker is being less than honest about the vote count.
+That remark caught a lot of heat from both Republicans and Democrats who say the speaker is being less than honest about the vote count.
 With us now to talk about the ongoing budget dispute is NPR's congressional reporter Ailsa Chang.
 And Ailsa, this is the question, right, could Speaker Boehner singlehandedly end the government shutdown by bringing a clean spending bill to the House floor for a vote?

 AILSA CHANG, BYLINE: Well, Boehner is saying he certainly doesn't think he has that power.
 So yesterday, on "This Week," on ABC, he was asked point blank, are you going to schedule a vote on the Senate's bill?
 And, again, that's a clean spending bill that doesn't try to defund the president's healthcare law.
 And for the first time since the shutdown, Boehner made this declaration.

 REPRESENTATIVE JOHN BOEHNER: There are not the votes in the House to pass a clean CR.